Cannabis In Amsterdam

-In The Netherlands, and especially Amsterdam, coffee shops are the only establishments that the police ‘allow’ to sell small quantities of cannabis.
-The sale of other drugs or of alcohol is prohibited in these coffee shops, however most of them do serve food and soft drinks.
+In The Netherlands, and especially Amsterdam, coffee shops are the only establishments where police ‘allow’ small quantities of cannabis to be sold.
+The sale of other drugs or alcohol is prohibited in these coffee shops, however most of them do serve food and soft drinks.

 The official policy of the Dutch government is that the sale of cannabis is ‘illegal but not punishable’ which means that the police tolerate its sale in licensed coffee shops.
 Be aware, smoking cannabis in front of the police in a blatant manner will almost certainly lead to you being arrested and cautioned.
 Always conduct yourself in a respectful way.

 The following conditions apply to the sale of cannabis in licensed coffee shops: